-There are some less structural improvements you can make as well.
-There are curtains designed with sound-proofing in mind.
+There are some fewer structural improvements you can make as well.
+There are curtains designed with soundproofing in mind.
 Layering and thicker curtains can help.

 If the exterior noise bothers you, Forest Garden’s Decibel Noise Reduction Fence Panels are another option.
-Clever design of interlocking panels and a thick frame prevent noise passing through the more traditional style.
+The clever design of interlocking panels and a thick frame prevent noise from passing through the more traditional style.